-Working with children, professionally and as a volunteer, became a big part of my life in the summer of 1966, when I supervised a church recreational center on Germantown Avenue in Philadelphia.
-The church and its grounds was sandwiched between the territories of two street gangs.
-There were probably as many as forty kids between 8 and 16, both male and female, who spent all or part of their days on our playground and in our recreation room, seven days a week, from nine in the morning until nine at night.
+Working with children, professionally and as a volunteer, has long been a big part of my life.
+In the summer of 1966, I supervised a church recreational center on Germantown Avenue in Philadelphia, sandwiched between the territories of two street gangs.
+There were probably as many as twenty kids between 8 and 16 who spent all or part of their days on our playground and in our recreation room, seven days a week, from morning until late in the evening.
+There were another twenty kids who stopped by, periodically, to spend an hour or two, even if only to hang out.
 It was a rare hour of the day when there were less than ten kids hanging out, usually up-close and personal with me.
-I was twenty, at the time, and had completed my sophomore year in college.
+I was twenty years old at the time, and had completed my sophomore year in college.

-The objective I had been given by the pastor of the Germantown Church of the Brethren, was to give the kids a safe place to come, keep gang recruiters off the property, and teach the kids what I could.
+The objective I had been given was to supervise a small recreation room and an outdoor playground where kids could gather.
+My job was to work (play) with the kids, strive to keep gang recruiters off the property, and teach the kids what I could.
 I was successful in meeting the first two expectations, but with respect to the third, the kids taught me far more than I could have ever taught them.

 In 2002, based on my experience as administrator of a multi-specialty group medical practice and 24-hour urgent care center, I self-published a book, Radical Surgery: Reconstructing the American Health Care System, through FirstBooks Library, in which I proposed a new healthcare delivery system to replace the health insurance industry without reliance on socialized medicine.